AdrianSchneider/httprompt/README.md

 Options:

+- `default.profile` sets the default profile to use
 - `external` sets the default external viewer. defaults to `less`
 - `external.json` sets the default external json viewer. defaults to `less`. [jsonfui](https://github.com/adrianschneider/jsonfui) is recommended as a better alternative
 - `vim` sets vim keys (hjkl to move around, modes, etc)